HPotter-Spring-2020/teamInfo/README.md

   1. `git checkout dev`
   1. `git pull origin dev`
   1. `git checkout -b hs-4-myFeatureBranchName`
 * When possible, start feature branch names with the associated Jira issue id (e.g. `hs-4-telnet`).
-This easily ties to branch to all the info about it on Jira.
+This easily ties branches to all the info about the issue on Jira.
-* Code moves from feature branches to `dev` **only by pull request** with review and approval by at least one other team member.
+* Code moves from feature branches to `drsjb80/<remote>/dev` via pull request to be merged by Dr. Beaty
+* After Dr. Beaty merges a pull requst, we must update the org branch to sync with `drsjb80/<remote>/dev`

 ### Pull requests
-* Code only enters `dev` via pull request.
-* At least one other team member must review and approve pull requests before they can be merged.
-* You may not merge your own pull request.
-* Merging or rebasing to `dev` is suggested to spot conflicts before opening a PR.
-On the feature branch...
-  * `git pull origin dev` OR
-  * `git pull --rebase origin dev`
-* Resolve any conflicts on your personal branch
+* Pull requests to `ourOrg/<repo>/dev` may be opened to allow the team to review before sending to Dr. Beaty.
-* Merge pull requests using the Squash and Merge option
+* *HOWEVER*, pull requests to `ourOrg/<repo>/dev` should not be merged
+* When confident the PR is ready for Dr. Beaty's review, open a PR to `drsjb80/<remote>/dev`
+* If and when Dr. Beaty merges PRs to his repos, the changes are official.
+We need to:
+  1. update `ourOrg/<repo>/<branch>` to reflect the offical changes
+  1. Close the PR to `ourOrg/<repo>/<branch>` **without merging** (the code comes from Dr. Beaty's merge)
-* Delete the feature branch after it has been merged
+  1. Delete the feature branch from remote.
+The code is now safely in the official repo

 # General Info